huzaifa786313/Otago-Polytechnic/Special-Topic/Lab3.md

 ```
 Verify that R1 can ping R2 and R2 can ping R1

-Now we need to configure the interface that is connected to our windows machine
+Now configure the interface that is connected to our windows machine

 On R1
 ```